 Missourians are keenly aware of the potential for a serious natural disaster given the frequency of tornado activity throughout the state, and the vulnerability of many citizens to earthquake activity due to their geographic proximity along the New Madrid fault.
-Missourians also possess a heightened awareness of the potential for a serious manmade disaster following the events of September 11, 2001.
+Missourians also possess a heightened awareness of the potential for serious manmade disasters.
 Failure to adequately prepare for, and mitigate the efforts of these potential disasters will impair response and recovery efforts should one occur.